anjandebnath/ArchitectureComponent/readme.md

 - Then `Integer.decode()` to convert it to `Integer DecimalNumeral` before showing as a emoji on view.

                 int unicode = Integer.decode(emoji);

+### Read Emoji from Edit text
+We use this library to read emoji from edit text

+        implementation 'org.apache.commons:commons-text:1.6'

+        StringEscapeUtils.escapeJava(editTextEmoji.getEditableText().toString());